zubinchopra/portaldocs/portal-sdk/templates/portalfx-parts-overview.md

 1. The ViewModel that is associated with the pdl will plug data into the part.
 The ViewModel is located at `<dir>\Client\V1\Parts\Intrinsic\ViewModels\ButtonPartViewModel.ts`  For this step, the data is just the label and icon, but for more data-oriented parts, the data can be gathered from a server, like a resource provider.
 The ViewModel is in the following code.

-  {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Parts/Intrinsic/ViewModels/ButtonPartViewModel.ts", "section": "parts#BasicPartExampleViewModel"}
+  gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V1/Parts/Intrinsic/ViewModels/ButtonPartViewModel.ts", "section": "parts#BasicPartExampleViewModel"}

 For more information about built-in parts, see [portalfx-parts-intrinsic.md](portalfx-parts-intrinsic.md)